 When does all of this FIRST Lego League stuff go on?

-A – We release the game to everyone in September at our kick off event.
+A – We release the game to everyone in August during our live broadcast announcement.
 After that, we encourage everyone to get ready for local scrimmages (practices) that will start in November.
 The formal competitions will start in December and will last through February.
 We are working to bring all the students together in September for an in person kick off event as part of our FIRST Tech Challenge game release.

 Do I have to know how to do all of this myself?